fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 > In this exercise, submit the entire React application, with the Dockerfile.

-We can use multiple stages to do testing during the build process.
-The build process will fail as the tests fail.
+One interesting possibility to utilize multi-stage builds is to use a separate build stage for [testing](https://docs.docker.com/language/nodejs/run-tests/).
+If the testing stage fails, the whole build process will also fail.
+Note that it is perhaps not in general the best idea to move <i>all testing</i> to be done during building an image but there may be <i>some</i> containerization related tests when this might be a good idea.

-Extract a component `Todo` that represents a single todo.
+Extract a component <i>Todo</i> that represents a single todo.
 Write a test for the new component and add running tests into the build process.

-You can add a new stage for the test if you wish to do so.
+You can add a new build stage for the test if you wish to do so.
+If you do so, remember to read again the last paragraph before the exercise 12.13!

 </div>

 <div class="content">

-### Developing in containers
+### Development in containers

 Let's move the todo application development to a container.
 There are a few reasons why you would want to do that: